deesto/bnl-sdcc-st-group/README.md

 - Belle II: more work with SDCC infra team to correct config issues with OpenShift deployment for conditions migration project (external access)
   - custom OpenShift class (`internet_apps`) created for external access, applied to metadata and file service pods for http, https connectivity (Rob)
 - Belle II: applicant vetting and support for [Google Summer of Code project](https://hepsoftwarefoundation.org/gsoc/2025/proposal_HSFCondDB_AILogAnalysis.html) (Intelligent Log Analysis for the HSF Conditions Database)
-  - Mentoring to shape promary candidate project proposals for SoC submission
+  - Mentoring to shape primary candidate project proposals for SoC submission
+  - rejections sent to several excellent candidates, so they can move on to other projects
   - concerns over citizenship of primary candidates (India, Pakistan) and DOE restrictions; following up with GUV Center
 - CVMFS: more debugging of mass client issues at US MWT2 site; developers also involved in debugging
   - likely caused by [known cache tracking issue](https://github.com/cvmfs/cvmfs/issues/3520), mitigated by [fix in v2.12.7](https://github.com/cvmfs/cvmfs/pull/3588)